 - What is the target time established for services restoration after a service disruption notification?

-What’s the real-time duration you set to recover a site from the point in time the incident interrupts the normal flow of operations until restored
+- What’s the real-time duration to recover a site from the time the incident interrupts the normal flow of operations?

 How to Calculate the Recovery Time Objective for Disaster Recovery Planning?

-Steps to be taken by the IT departments based on the processes, automated techniques, or technologies to restore the IT infrastructure
+- Steps taken by the IT departments to restore the IT infrastructure

 RTO Sample Intervals